Jazzmin-Washington/CFG-Project---Text-Adventure/README.md

 # CFG-Project---Text-Adventure

-Certainly!
-Here's a summary for your Choose-Your-Own-Adventure (CYOA) project implemented using HTML, CSS, and JavaScript:

 Project Summary: CYOA Text Adventure

 Our CYOA Text Adventure project is an interactive storytelling experience created with HTML, CSS, and JavaScript.
 It offers users an engaging journey through a series of decisions that shape the outcome of the story.